3v0k4/contact-page/blog/posts/2020-08-20-code-quality-is-free-if-you-do-it-right.md

 ---
 title: Code Quality is Free (if You Do it Right)
-description: "The secret is simple: the first version of the code must be as close to perfection as possible."
+description: "The secret is simple: the first version of the code must be as close to perfection as possible.
+Here's how to do it."
 published: true
 author: Riccardo
 cover_image: https://odone.io/images/hill.jpg